 Economic damages may be more straightforward and easier to calculate.
 However, there is also the question of benefits that an employer may provide and, of course, cost of living increases.
 There is no noneconomic barrier as such.
 Pennsylvania does not have formal limits as to what can be awarded in compensatory and noneconomic damages.
 However, in medical liability cases, the Mcare Act does provide for remittitur and other ways to review a verdict.
 In a medical liability case, the burden of proof, by a preponderance of the evidence, remains on the injured patient.

 Medical malpractice is highly regulated by a complex body of rules and laws.
 Cliff Rieders, of Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters, wrote THE BOOK on medical malpractice in Pennsylvania.
 Medical Malpractice in Pennsylvania is the book that most lawyers and judges use to educate themselves.
 Cliff Rieders also teaches the course annually given by the Pennsylvania Association for Justice, formerly Pennsylvania Trial Lawyers Association, and by other organizations.
 Cliff has spent decades honing his skills and successfully representing Pennsylvania families who have suffered injury or loss due to medical and hospital negligence.
-We offer a free consultation.
+We offer a free consultation on personal injury cases.

 Remember that Cliff Rieders also has a substantial practice in pharmaceutical and medical device litigation.
 These are also very important areas of the law, requiring great skill and knowledge.